louis-not/Notogo-ML/README.md

 <p>Multitasking means that our model has multiple objectives.
 Our model has 3 objectives, I.e predicting whether users will <b>add</b> the recommendation result to their wishlist, predicting whether users will <b>like</b> the recommendation result or not, and giving users the recommendation <b>(retrieval)</b>. </p>

 </p>However, our model only focuses on retrieval task, but still get information from the other 2 tasks (transfer learning).
-We can focus on the retrieval task only by setting the weight parameter when initializing the `NoToGo()` model class </p>
+We can focus on the retrieval task only by setting the weight parameter when initializing the `gcloud auth login` model class </p>

 ## ML Evaluation
 Full Evaluation [here](https://docs.google.com/spreadsheets/d/1WrgL-iTQBquAcbi89h_QD4-CZyZfo9QhmSbdR5TxZ68/edit?usp=sharing)